 They're not exactly "bad guys," but it's still best to steer clear of these companies from a customer's perspective.

-Brokers often act as if they are a local dumpster service, when in fact they don't own any dumpsters and probably aren't local.
+Brokers often act as if they are a local dumpster service, when in actuality, they don't own any dumpsters and likely aren't local.

-After the broker takes your order, they contact a local dumpster rental provider to deliver and pick up the dumpster.
+After the broker takes your order, they contact a dumpster rental provider local to your area to deliver and pick up the dumpster.

 Here's the problem with booking a dumpster through a broker: